Zaguri Imperia: Plot

 Aviel grudgingly brings with him his Ashkenazi girlfriend Shahar, a fellow officer, who is baffled by his stereotypical Algerian family, the members of which hold a dim view of the ethnic gap in Israel – Beber refuses to honor the moment of silence on Holocaust Remembrance Day, mockingly stating "I will stand when they teach about my 'shtetl' in Algeria!" – and instantly dub Shahar "mayonnaise" referring to her pale complexion.
 Aviel confronts the provincial, superstitious-religious, and poverty-stricken world he believed he left behind: his estranged, miserly, eccentric father and his entire family of nine residing in a cramped apartment.
 His mother, Vivienne, is a superstitious diabetic who has a complex relationship with her own mother, Alegria.
 Aviel's older brother, Avi, is a low-ranking police officer who still lives with his parents, while the younger twenty-something Eviatar dreams of a career in Oriental music and occasionally engages in petty crime for the local mafia boss, Ciao.
-32-year-old eldest sister Miri is a desperate spinster; another younger brother, Avishay, suffers from supposed mental retardation, though he is intelligent in his own way.
+32-year-old eldest sister Miri is a desperate spinster; another younger brother, Avishay, suffers from supposed intellectual disability, though he is intelligent in his own way.
 The young teen Abir is foul-mouthed, violent, and troubled, and his slightly older sister Avigail is neurotic.
 Aviel is most burdened by his tension with his formerly close sister Avishag, who has grown to become an indulgent, capricious beauty.
 The household is dysfunctional, with everyone holding grudges; Beber adores and spoils Avishag, who neither works nor studies although she is already 25, to the resentment of her siblings.
 Vivienne has a similarly suffocating relationship with her long-lost Aviel and attempts to have him stay permanently.
 The newly returned Aviel also meets his old friend Lizzy, a young woman who adheres to a traditionalist, supernatural worldview that Aviel regards as absurd.